mopidy/mopidy-scrobbler/README.md

 ruff format .
 ```

-To check for lints with ruff run:
+To check for lints with ruff, run:

 ```sh
 ruff check .